 - 12. 3.4 Penalty for late declarations that must be made a specified time before take-off is 50 task points per minute or part minute late.
 If the competitor fails to declare before take-off, he will not achieve a result. - 12.
-3.5 If a declaration may be made in flight before a defined time, point or boundary and the competitor fails to do so, he will not achieve a result. - 12.3.6 Goals not meeting distance limitations will be scored according to the rule on distance infringements.
-Declarations not meeting boundaries or absolute altitude limits will be invalid. - 12.3.7 All declarations made before take-off will be assumed at take-off in time, position and altitude for any limit Verifications.
+3.5 If a declaration may be made in flight before a defined time, point or boundary and the competitor fails to do so, the declaration will be invalid and he will not achieve a result. - 12.
+3.6 Goals not meeting distance or relative altitude limitations will be scored according to the rule on distance infringements.
+Declarations not meeting boundaries or absolute altitude limits will be invalid. - 12.3.7 If the competitor doesn't have a valid declaration, he will not achieve a result. - 12.3.8 All declarations made before take-off will be assumed at take-off in time, position and altitude for any limit verifications.